 Form W-9 –Use this form to provide your correct Taxpayer Identification Number (TIN) if you or your business are hired to provide services to another company.
 Most often, Form W-9 is sent to independent contractors, consultants, and other self-employed workers.
 Form W-9 is also used by banks and other financial institutions to request tax information from customers.

 Form W-4 – This form is used to determine the amount of tax withheld from an employee’s earnings.
-Consider completing a new Form W-4 each year to reflect changes in your personal or financial situation like marriage, divorce or the birth of a child.
+Consider completing a new Form W-4 each year to reflect changes in your personal or financial situation like marriage, divorce or the birth of a child. *This new Form W4 has been updated to reflect changes due to tax reform.*

 Form NJ W-4 –This form is used to determine the amount of tax withheld from an employee’s earnings in the state of New Jersey.
 Consider completing a new Form W-4 each year to reflect changes in your personal or financial situation.